-“It’s all thanks to a wonderful thing called Edvantage,” states Nadeen.
+“It’s all thanks to a wonderful thing called Edvantage,” states Darryl.
 “Loaded with special offers exclusively for education members, Edvantage also provides a discount on an online will-creation tool called Willful.
-As it happens, my husband and I recently used the platform and found it quite easy to use.”
+As it happens, my partner and I recently used the platform and found it quite easy to use.”

-Besides having an updated will in place, Nadeen offers a crucial tip to those with investments.
+Besides having an updated will in place, Darryl offers a crucial tip to those with investments.

 As for how Joe and Sue ended up divvying up their inheritance pie.

 “The hot tub seemed to be fairly high on the priority list,” laughs Darryl.
 “Although, Joe did eventually agree to curb his annual travel spending goals after our discussions, as he realized they were probably unrealistic from a financial standpoint.
 That’s not to say those goals are totally off the table.
 It just means they may have to change the frequency (of those trips) to every other year, when he and Sue can plan to have a little more saved up.”

 That’s where investments can help to bolster those savings—which also factors in Sue’s goals.